-It is important to note that nearly all of the 2020 workshops and masterclasses, with few exceptions, were conducted in a virtual environment - and all occurred during a turbulent time of considerable uncertainty as to the severity and longevity of the COVID-19 pandemic.
-Major modifications to the QuarkNet implemented programs during the 2020 program year have already been noted.
+The impact of COVID on QuarkNet implemented during 2020 and 2021 must be underscored.
+Nearly all of the 2020 workshops and Masterclasses, with few exceptions, were conducted in a virtual environment - and all occurred during a turbulent time of considerable uncertainty as to the severity and longevity of the COVID-19 pandemic.
+This was followed by subsequent variants that necessitated QuarkNet workshops and Masterclasses held in 2021 were implemented in varied venues as well, that is, on-line, a hybrid of in-person and on-line, or in-person sessions when feasible.
+Major modifications to the QuarkNet implemented program during 2020 and 2021 have already been noted.
 These changes have many implications for long-term benefits or options for the program.